jayvicsanantonio/personal-organization/README.md

 ## License

-Unless otherwise specified, the contents of this repository are licensed under the [MIT License](LICENSE).
+The contents of this repository are licensed under the [MIT License](LICENSE).

-*(Note: You'll need to add a file named `LICENSE` containing the MIT License text if you want this link to work).*